For a writer, stumbling upon a great story idea on a trip is why we get up in the morning.

 Keep an eye out for anything that catches your interest and can be transformed into a story.

 The lone monk standing on the rubbles of Durbar Square seeking alms, the delicious street food that goes beyond dal bhat, or the growing cafe culture in Kathmandu – all of them are potential story ideas.

-Over and above the Everest and climbing-related stories, there are quite a lot of offbeat trekking and adventure travel stories waiting to be told.
+Aside from Everest and climbing-related stories, there are quite a lot of offbeat trekking and adventure travel stories waiting to be told.

 After you find your idea and decide on your story, approaching your subject while you are still in the country is a good idea.

 In general, Nepalis are not shy of talking to a tourist – for years, they’ve seen way too many of them.
-They wouldn’t mind being photographed either.
+They usually don't mind being photographed either.
 However, the universal rule of thumb applies – though it’s not always possible, ask whenever you can before pointing your camera at a friendly face in the crowded market.

-Pack your power bank to save yourself from the embarrassment of your phone dying down midway through an interview.
+Pack your power bank to save yourself from the embarrassment of your phone dying midway through an interview.